oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/data_sources.rst

                 outlier_treatment: False

-Real Time Trigger
+Real-Time Trigger
 -----------------

-The Operator runs locally or on an OCI Data Science Job.
-The resultant model can be saved and deployed for future use if need be.
-Please reach out to the OCI Data Science team with any questions surrounding this integration.
+The Operator can be run locally or on an OCI Data Science Job.
+The resultant model can be saved and deployed for future use if needed.
+For questions regarding this integration, please reach out to the OCI Data Science team.